Kailinho/LoL-Win-Probability-Predictor/README.md

 This project focuses on predicting the win probability of League of Legends (LoL) matches using machine learning models.
 The system comprises two main components: data collection (`match.py`) and model training (`train_model.py`).

+# [Riot games does not provide real-time game data, so this application is no longer being worked on.]

 ## Data Collection (`match.py`)

 The data collection module (`match.py`) interacts with the Riot Games API to gather information about LoL matches.
 It leverages the match ID obtained from a summoner's match history to fetch detailed match data and timeline information.
 The collected data includes participant statistics, events, and aggregated match statistics.
 The information is then stored in a PostgreSQL database.